 Be Careful of the Risks

 While these studies are exciting and reveal aspirin to be more of a wonder drug than we ever imagined, it’s important to remember that aspirin therapy is NOT for everyone.
 Aspirin belongs to a group of medications known as “blood thinners.”
 As noted above, these drugs prevent the body from making potentially harmful clots that can block blood vessels and cause heart attacks and strokes.
-Patients already taking blood thinners (such as Coumadin or heparin) who take aspirin may be at an increased risk for internal bleeding, ranging from mild to life-threatening.
-Those with severe liver and kidney disease are warned against using aspirin because aspirin can have toxic effects on these organs.
+Patients already taking blood thinners (such as Coumadin, heparin, Pradaxa, or Xeralto) who take aspirin may be at an increased risk for internal bleeding, ranging from mild to life-threatening.
+People with severe liver and kidney disease are warned against using aspirin because aspirin can have toxic effects on these organs.
 In addition, asthma patients may be particularly sensitive to aspirin and can, as a result, experience asthma-related complications.8 Even some people who do not have asthma can have a bad reaction to aspirin that can lead to breathing problems.9

 Patients in other countries may have different genetic make-up or health habits that can influence the risks and benefits of any drug, including aspirin.
 For that reason, a study of U.S. patients is likely to be the best predictor of the risks and benefits for U.S. patients.
 It is important to note that the studies showing the benefits to U.S. patients that were described earlier in this article did not look at general health or survival, but rather only looked at specific diseases.
 The other studies cited above clearly show that it is important to study overall survival to determine if the benefits of aspirin outweighs its risks.
 More research is needed to find out if the benefits of aspirin outweigh the risks for men and women in the U.S.